Upload Data to Create Hosted Tilesets

 Use the dashboard console to add a new tileset, choose the input format, and let Mappinest validate and prepare the tileset for delivery endpoints.

 Hosted storage follows plan rules.
 Free allows up to 10 files and 1 GB total storage.
 Flex allows up to 50 files and 20 GB total storage.
-If you need more than 20 GB of hosted storage or custom ingest terms, contact us about Pro.
+If you need more than 20 GB of hosted storage or custom ingest terms, contact us to agree Pro terms.

 Step 1 - Select a tileset format